HL7/us-cql-ig/input/pagecontent/index.md

   * **[Downloads](downloads.html)**
   * **[License](license.html)**

+> NOTE: This implementation guide is informative, and therefore does not include a "Specification" topic like many other implementation guides do.

 ### Acknowledgements

 This Implementation Guide was made possible by the thoughtful contributions of the following people and organizations: